solvidini/pizza-builder-client/README.md

 ## General info

 This is an application to create and order a pizza.
 It's a client-side part of an application.
-I'll create also a REST service in Spring to connect this front-end part to a server back-end.
+There's also a microservice back-end I made to store user data and it's orders.
+Authentication & authorization is done using JWT standard.

 ## Technologies